XvrTeo/Tech-Blog/README.md

 ## Description

-This is a CMS-style blog that allows users to publish articles and posts, as well as comment on other users' posts.
+This is a CMS-style blog that allows users to publish/delete their posts, as well as comment on other users' posts.
 The application's structure follows the MVC paradigm and the technologies used are MySQL2, Express, Handlebars, Sequelize and dotenv.

 ## Usage